| | |

 Is sourdough bread good for breakfast?

 It sure is.
-Sourdough bread has many gut benefits and tastes so good in the morning.
+Sourdough bread has many fermentation benefits and tastes so good in the morning.

 What is the best bread for egg sandwiches?